PLP-MERN-Stack-Development/deployment-and-devops-essentials-Stepho-hub/README (2).md

 A full-stack real-time chat application built with React, Socket.io, and Express.
 This application allows users to engage in real-time messaging, join chat rooms, send private messages, and see online users with typing indicators and read receipts.

-This assignment focuses on deploying a full MERN stack application to production, implementing CI/CD pipelines, and setting up monitoring for your application.

 ## Features

 - **Real-Time Messaging**: Instant message delivery using WebSockets